 Note that this hard drive is actually cheaper than its internal equivalent.
 In other words, it costs less despite shipping with an external power supply, a connection cable and an enclosure.

 4. Best external desktop HDD (high capacity)

-There are only three 8TB external hard disk drives in the UK and this one is not only the cheaper but also, arguably, the better performance wise.
+There are only three 8TB external hard disk drives in the UK and this one is not only the cheaper but also, arguably, the harder worker.

-Unlike the competition, this one doesn't use SMR (Shingled Magnetic Recording) and swaps air for helium.
+Unlike the competition, this one doesn't use SMR (Shingled Magnetic Recording), instead swapping air for helium.

 That makes your drive cooler to run and more frugal when it comes to power consumption; the drives are 5400RPM and come with 128MB cache due to the size.

 Note that the drive is cheaper than an equivalent 8TB internal hard drive which means that if you need a bunch of high capacity drives for your NAS, you might save yourself hundreds of pounds by buying those and taking the hard disk drive out.

 5. Best external desktop HDD for capacity (portability)